 A Cambridge IGCSE qualification is recognized by leading universities around the world, and employers view it as a valuable certificate of achievement.
 It opens up global opportunities.

-Secondary 2 students at NGG International can take up to nine IGCSE courses in the following subjects: English, English Literature, Mathematics, Global Perspectives, Biology, Physics, History, Chemistry, Business Studies, French, Spanish and Art & Design.
+Upper Secondary students at NGG International can take up to nine IGCSE courses in the following subjects: English, English Literature, Mathematics, Global Perspectives, Biology, Physics, History, Chemistry, Business Studies, French, Spanish and Art & Design.

 All students in Year 10 and 11 continue to study Danish.
 Students follow either a core Danish course, aimed at beginner and intermediate learners while more advanced learners have the option, if they wish, to sit the Danish school leavers’ exam qualification (Folkeskolens Afgangsprøve) in Danish, at the end of Year 11.

-We recognize the important role of physical exercise in wellbeing, and our Physical Education programme is followed by all Secondary 2 students.
+We recognize the important role of physical exercise in wellbeing, and our Physical Education programme is followed by all Upper Secondary students.
 We deliver a programme that gives students the opportunity to experience a wide range of activities and develop the skills, qualities and interests that we hope will lead to a long-lasting active and healthy lifestyle.